Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Hierarchical Clustering for Multi-country Mortality Data

 \section{Hierarchical Clustering for Multi-country Mortality Data}

 To incorporate the proposed autocovariance test into hierarchical clustering analysis on real-world data, we study age-specific mortality rates from countries worldwide.
-In specific, we test whether the mortality rates for different countries share the same spiked eigenvalues of their autocovariance matrices and use the p-values as the measure of dissimilarities across all countries to implement the hierarchical clustering on the mortality rates across countries.
 In the past century, age-specific mortality rates have received massive attention, especially by insurance companies and governments, as accurate forecasting of mortality rates is crucial for the pricing of life insurance products and is highly related to social and economic policies.
 Among many works on forecasting age-specific mortality rates, the Lee-Carter model \citep{lee_modeling_1992} is prevalent and has been used globally.
 Despite some extensions on the original model \citep[see, e.g.,][]{hyndman_robust_2007, li_extending_2013}, one drawback of the Lee-Carter model is that it only focuses on the death rates of a single country, therefore may produce quite different long-run forecasts of mortality rates from different countries.
-Recently, joint modeling of mortality rates for multiple countries has become more attractive since the common features extracted from multiple populations can further improve forecasting accuracy.
-In this sense, correctly classifying countries with similar patterns of mortality rates into the same group for joint modeling and combined statistical analysis becomes critical.
-In addition to the traditional grouping methods based on socioeconomic status or ethnic group, \citet{tang_clustering_2020} emphasize the use of statistical clustering methods on determining the grouping of countries.